Stirling-Tools/Stirling-PDF/README.md

 If running Java directly, you can also pass these as properties using -D arguments.

 Using the same method you can also change
-- The default language by providing APP_LOCALE with values like de-DE fr-FR or ar-AR (Note the - character not _ ) to select your default language (Will always default to English on invalid locale) Current accepted locales can be seen above
+- The default language by providing APP_LOCALE with values like de-DE fr-FR or ar-AR (Note the - character not _ ) to select your default language (Will always default to English on invalid locale) Current accepted locales can be seen above in the Want to add your own language section
 - Enable/Disable search engine visablility with ALLOW_GOOGLE_VISABILITY with true / false values.
 Default disable visability.
 - Change root URI for Stirling-PDF ie change server.com/ to server.com/pdf-app by running APP_ROOT_PATH as pdf-app
+- Disable and remove endpoints and functionality from Stirling-PDF.
+Currently the endpoints ENDPOINTS_TO_REMOVE and GROUPS_TO_REMOVE can include comma seperated lists of endpoints and groups to disable as example ENDPOINTS_TO_REMOVE=img-to-pdf,remove-pages would disable both image to pdf and remove pages, GROUPS_TO_REMOVE=LibreOffice Would disable all things that use LibreOffice.
+You can see a list of all endpoints and groups [here](https://github.com/Frooodle/Stirling-PDF/blob/main/Groups.md)

+tring endpointsToRemove = System.getenv("ENDPOINTS_TO_REMOVE");
+        String groupsToRemove = System.getenv("GROUPS_TO_REMOVE");
 ## API
 For those wanting to use Stirling-PDFs backend API to link with their own custom scripting to edit PDFs you can view all existing API documentation
 [here](https://app.swaggerhub.com/apis-docs/Frooodle/Stirling-PDF/) or navigate to /swagger-ui/index.html of your stirling-pdf instance for your versions documentation